-- 1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining 1⁄2 pack of the No-Rinse Cleanser and stir until dissolved.
-Once dissolved, it is ready to use. - 2.
-Distribute the cleaning solution equally among the bottles.
-Screw-on caps (or cover with metal cap if using glass bottles) and shake bottles vigorously.
+2. Distribute the cleaning solution equally among the bottles.
+Screw-on caps (or cover with a metal cap if using glass bottles) and shake bottles vigorously.
 Allow to sit 10 minutes, then shake the bottles again.
 Remove caps and empty all cleaning solution into a large bowl.
-Use this solution to clean any other equipment you may be using for bottling.
+Use this solution to clean any other equipment you may be used for bottling.
 Do not rinse.

-- 3. Add 2 Carbonation Drops to each 740-mL bottle.
+3. Add 2 Carbonation Drops to each 740-mL bottle.
 For 1-liter bottles, add 2 1⁄2 drops; for 1⁄2-liter bottles add 1 drop.
-Alternatively, you can add table sugar using this table as a guide. - 4.
-Holding the bottle at an angle, fill each bottle to about 2 inches from the bottle's top. - 5.
-Place caps on bottles, hand tighten, and gently turn the bottle over to check the bottle's seal.
-It is not necessary to shake them. - 6.
-Store the bottles upright and out of direct sunlight in a location with a consistent temperature between 70°-76°F or 21°-24°C. Allow to sit for a minimum of 14 days.
+Alternatively, you can add table sugar using this table as a guide.

+4. Holding the bottle at an angle, fill each bottle to about 2 inches from the bottle's top.

+5. Place caps on bottles, hand tighten, and gently turn the bottle over to check the bottle's seal.
+It is not necessary to shake them.

+6. Store the bottles upright and out of direct sunlight in a location with a consistent temperature between 70° - 76° F or 21° - 24° C. Allow sitting for a minimum of 14 days.
 If the temperature is cooler than suggested it may take an additional week to reach full carbonation.